Sports Marketing Strategies

 For the sake of simplification, marketing may be defined as the full set of actions a company can deploy to interact with its target customers.
 There is plenty of marketing and communication actions, including: advertising, promotions, direct marketing, direct mail, digital marketing, sponsorships, PR, and so on and so forth.

 When marketing activities are based on and associated to sports, the official term is sports marketing activities.
-As the different types of sports marketing have already been discussed in a previous article, there is no point in dwelling on the theory of it.
+As the different types of sponsorship and sports marketing have already been discussed in a previous article, there is no point in dwelling on the theory of it.
 For the purpose of this article, it may suffice to say that sports marketing is the branch of marketing that leverages the passion of the target customers for the sponsored activity in order to achieve a predefined result, irrespective of this being the purchase of a product or service, the re-positioning of a brand, and so on.

 What is a marketing strategy?